Civil or commercial dispute? Choose us to mediate

 We keep everything in the mediation process completely confidential.
 Anything you tell us will not be shared outside of the mediation process or with the other party unless you give permission.

-The parties then attend our mediation suite for the mediation itself.
-In most cases you are in a separate room to the other party and the mediator switches between your rooms.
-Our mediator will continue to do this until terms have been agreed.
+The parties then attend our mediation suite in Norwich for the mediation itself.
+In most cases, you are in a separate room from the other party and the mediator switches between your rooms.
+Our mediator will continue to do this until settlement terms have been agreed upon.

 Mediation in the Workplace